vladimirkovacevic/cell-communities/README.md

 - `--min_perc_celltype`: Minimum percentage of cells of a cell type which at least min_num_celltype cell types need to have to show a cluster in plot_celltype_table().
 Default is `10`.
 - `--color_plot_system`: Color system for display of cluster specific windows.
 Available: rgb, hsv.
 Default is `rgb`.
 - `--n_clusters`: Number of clusters for spectral and agglomerative clustering.
 Ignored for leiden.
 Default is `10`.
+- `--hide_plots`, Stop plots from displaying in notebooks or standard ouput.
+Used for batch processing.
+Default is `False`.

 ## Example

 #### Download data: